“Why would I ever fear success?”

 If you’ve had experiences where you were made to feel bad for being gifted, being successful, or achieving things in the past then often this will result in a fear of success as an adult.

-My client, on the other hand, was what is often labeled the “good kid” (more on how this is a response to trauma in another blog post).
-She easily got good grades, was involved with all of the clubs at school, and was elected to her student government.
+She easily achieved good grades, was involved with all of the clubs at school, and was elected to her student government.

 Yet her parents would often pull her aside and tell her to “stop showing up your brother”.
 They made her feel as though she was doing something wrong by being successful.
 They implied that it was her job to make her brother feel good about himself by hiding her own gifts and talents.